Living in Krabi: key legal considerations for foreign residents in Thailand

 Investment options available when living in Krabi

 Section 86 of the Land Code B.E.
-2497 specifies that foreigners cannot own land directly, but may acquire leasehold interests for up to 30 years.
+2497 specifies that foreigners cannot own land directly.
+They may, however, acquire leasehold interests for up to 30 years.
 This type of lease agreement must be registered with the Land Department under Section 537 of the Civil and Commercial Code.

-Alternatively, some foreigners may opt to set up a Thai limited company to purchase land.
+Alternatively, some foreigners may set up a Thai limited company to purchase land.
 However, as per the Foreign Business Act B.E.
-2542 (1999), the use of nominee shareholders to circumvent land ownership restrictions is prohibited.
-Any attempt to use a company structure purely for property ownership without genuine business operations may lead to legal consequences.
+2542 (1999), the use of nominee shareholders to bypass land ownership restrictions is prohibited.
+Any attempt to use a company structure solely for property ownership without genuine business operations may lead to legal consequences.

 Legal precautions when renting property and living in Krabi